-The Whittemore School of Business and Economics has partnered with the Corvinus University of Budapest (formerly Budapest University of Economics Sciences and Public Administration) to offer students a unique opportunity to live and study in beautiful Budapest, Hungary.
-This partnership allows WSBE students to take courses at CUB in the fall semester that directly transfers into the core of the Business Administration or Economics degrees and into most business options.
+The Whittemore School of Business and Economics has partnered with the Corvinus University of Budapest (formerly Budapest University of Economics Sciences and Public Administration) to offer students a unique opportunity to live and study in Budapest.
+This partnership allows WSBE students to take courses at Corvinus in the fall semester that directly transfers into the core of the Business Administration or Economics degrees and into most business options.
 This ensures that students can study abroad and graduate on time.
 Moreover, Budapest is developing into a commercial and financial center for many U.S. companies.
 Its importance for the U.S. economy is growing rapidly.

 UNH-in-Italy in Ascoli Piceno

 Students may participate in the UNH-in-Italy Program in the medieval city of Ascoli Piceno, for a semester, a year, or a summer session (see ITAL 685-686).